 "No man is a failure who has friends."
 So reads Clarence's final message to George after the latter is reunited with his family, now re-invested with a zest for life and appreciation for all he has accomplished.

-Has there been a more powerful message in film history?
-It's a Wonderful Life encourages us to take stock from human interaction, basic decency and kindness, and the delivery of said message is well-earned.
 It can't be accused of being maudlin or schmaltzy, as George has only divined this basic human lesson after much hardship and despondency.
 The relative darkness of the preceding sequences makes the end of the movie sincere, not sentimental, the joy of the present amplified by the thoughts of everything that has gone before.

 It's a truly universal movie, perhaps the most universal movie that's ever been made.
-It's a stirring reminder that fostering relationships, friendships and bonds stand the potential of paying dividends, the delighted faces of the Bedford Falls community reflecting the Yuletide spirit.
+It's a stirring reminder that fostering relationships, friendships and bonds has the potential of paying dividends, the delighted faces of the Bedford Falls community reflecting the Yuletide spirit.

 Just several words from George's brother Harry are enough to bring us to tears: "To my big brother George... the richest man in town."
 Only the richness this time stems not from avariciousness or material wealth but the simple respect and love George has quietly commanded from those around him.
 Stewart's overwhelmed expression, and the fine support from Donna Reed and others, strike a note that is both humbling and inspirational.